 - Keep active.
 Don’t just sit around and drink.
 If you stay active you tend to drink less.
 Also, you tend to be more aware of any effects alcohol may be having on you.

-- Use alcohol carefully in connection with mds.
+- Use alcohol carefully with meds.
 Read the labels carefully.
-Of course, follow any instructions about drinking alcohol with the medication.

 Needless to say, drinking too much alcohol is never a good idea.

 Resources on Biphasic Curve

 Dasgupta, A. The Science of Drinking.
 How Alcohol Affects Your Body and Mind.
-Lanham, MD: Rowman & Littlefield, 2012.
+Lanham, MD: Rowman & Littlefield.

-Michael, E. Moder8: Balance for a Better Life.
-How to Control Your Drinking and Learn to Drink in Moderation.
-Michael, 2012.
+Michael, E. How to Control Your Drinking and Learn to Drink in Moderation.
+Michael.

 Poikolainen, K. Perfect Drinking and Its Enemies.
-Minneapolis: Green, 2014.
-And
+Minneapolis: Green.

-Turner, C. Can I Keep Drinking?
-How You can Decide When Enough is Enough.
-NY: Morgan James, 2017.
+Turner, C. How You can Decide When Enough is Enough.
+NY: Morgan.